intelligentplant/IntelligentPlant.Relativity/README.md

 * `MONTH` - start of the current month.
 * `YEAR` - start of the current year.

-The following units can be used in relative timestamps with the default parser.
+The following units can be used in relative timestamps with invariant and English-language parsers.
 Both whole and fractional quantities are allowed unless otherwise stated:

 * `MS` - milliseconds.
 * `S` - seconds.